zsxkib/dia/README.md

 The initial run will take longer as the Descript Audio Codec also needs to be downloaded.

 On enterprise GPUs, Dia can generate audio in real-time.
 On older GPUs, inference time will be slower.
-For reference, on a A4000 GPU, Dia rougly generates 40 tokens/s (86 tokens equals 1 second of audio).
+For reference, on a A4000 GPU, Dia roughly generates 40 tokens/s (86 tokens equals 1 second of audio).
 `torch.compile` will increase speeds for supported GPUs.

 The full version of Dia requires around 10GB of VRAM to run.
 We will be adding a quantized version in the future.